jogaudard/phdthesis_toolbox/README.md

 To setup the Plume workflow, I can only point to Arnaud’s excellent [documentation](https://arnaudgallou.github.io/plume/index.html).
 Ideally you have done that for the papers already, so the google sheets with author contributions are all set and you can reuse them.
-In the code bloc `contributions`, I wrote the `contrib_paper` function that transforms the output of Plume into a table.
+I wrote several function in `authors_tbl_fct.R` to produce author lists and contributions tables that are used in the thesis and authorship statement.
 Then the tables of the different papers are joined together (use `full_join` in case some contributions appear for one paper and not the others).

 # List of authors with affiliations